 Thankfully, we have more tools available today that make it easier to buy stocks without needing much knowledge, or even hands-on involvement.
 I’m talking first about investing with one of the best robo advisors in Canada.
 These digital platforms allow investors to invest in a low cost, globally diversified portfolio of index ETFs.
 Your investments are managed, monitored, and rebalanced automatically using algorithms and technology, but there’s also a human element there to guide you and help you make your investment decisions.

-When it comes to robo advisors, our top choice is Wealthsimple for its low-cost approach and dedication to giving a great user experience.
+When it comes to robo advisors, Wealthsimple offers a low-cost approach and great user experience.
 Investors pay a low management fee of 0.40% – 0.50%, plus the cost of the ETFs, in exchange for a hands-off investing experience.
 If that’s not enticing enough, Wealthsimple is offering an exclusive welcome offer for Young and Thrifty readers.
 Open and fund your first Wealthsimple Invest account with $1,000, and you’ll get a $100 cash bonus deposited into your account.
 That alone is a reason to sign up!

 And, for those who prefer to take the wheel themselves, there are discount brokers available where you can build your own portfolio of stocks or ETFs.
 The best choice for ETFs these days is an asset allocation ETF – a single ETF that invests broadly in stocks and bonds from around the world and automatically rebalances daily for the extremely low cost of 0.25%.